About legal age in Australia

 Tattoos

-In Victoria, South Australia, Tasmania and Queensland, it’s a criminal offence for a tattooist to do tattoos for someone under 18 years.
+In Victoria, South Australia, Tasmania and Queensland, it’s a criminal offence for a tattooist to do tattoos for someone aged under 18 years.

-In the Australian Capital Territory and New South Wales, teenagers under 18 years need to get their parents’ permission for tattoos.
+In the Australian Capital Territory and New South Wales, teenagers aged under 18 years need to get their parents’ permission for tattoos.
 As a parent, you must give your permission either in person or in writing, and you must say what type of tattoo you agree to and where.

-In Western Australia, teenagers must be over 16 years and have their parents’ permission for tattoos.
-Permission must be in writing and must explain the type of tattoo you agree to and where.
+In Western Australia, teenagers must be aged over 16 years and have their parents’ permission for tattoos.
+As a parent, you must give your permission either in writing, and you must say what type of tattoo you agree to and where.

 In the Northern Territory, there are no specific rules about getting a tattoo.
-In practice tattooists have their own industry standards, and teenagers are often asked to get their parents’ permission for tattoos.

 For more information